FlorianMimmler/MTCG/README.md

 - **DAL (DatabaseAccessLayer)**: Handles all data-related operations such as saving and retrieving user and card information from the database.
 - **PresentationLayer**: This is the REST Server with defined endpoints that handle requests and responses.

+## Project Setup
+Open the MTCG Solution in Visual Studio.
+After Database Setup you should be ready to go and run in Visual Studio

 ## Database Setup
 If you want to do CURL Scripts to them before using the API because you have to reset the database Open a terminal and go into the **dbConfig** folder.